American Red Cross launches online assistance center to help with loss and grief due to COVID-19

 FRESNO, Calif.
-(KSEE) — The American Red Cross launched a Virtual Family Assistance Center which provides resources to those struggling with loss and grief due to coronavirus.
+(KGPE) — The American Red Cross launched a Virtual Family Assistance Center which provides resources to those struggling with loss and grief due to coronavirus.

 Red Cross volunteers have been providing a helping hand to families for years, and even though they can’t do that in person now, they are doing it virtually.